vuestorefront/vue-storefront/packages/core/docs/reference/migrate/2.5.12/overview.md

-# Migrating projects to 2.5.11
+# Migrating projects to 2.5.12

 ## Update `nuxt.config.js`

 In this release, we've added the `middlewareUrl` optional property.
-You should use them to avoid security vulnerability.
+You should use it to avoid security vulnerability.
 To enable the property, open the `nuxt.config.js` file and add the `middlewareUrl` property to the `publicRuntimeConfig` object as shown below:

 :::warning
 Make sure to pass the whole URL with protocol, port (if applicable), and suffix it with `/api/`.